vishuv/Prallel-Raytracer/README.md

 Prallel-Raytracer
 =================

-The project is hosted here due to project size constraints on github
+The project is hosted in bitbucket due to project size constraints on github

 https://bitbucket.org/vishvugg/parallel-raytracer